 Why Choose Combs Waterkotte for DUI Defense in Belleville, IL

 When charged with DUI in Belleville, IL, you need more than just legal advice — you need a dedicated defense team that can protect your license and deliver real results.
-Here’s why people in Belleville, IL count on Combs Waterkotte to handle their DUI defense.
+This is why drivers across Belleville, IL choose Combs Waterkotte to protect them in DUI cases.

 Extensive DUI Defense Experience

-With 50+ years of combined legal experience and more than 10,000 cases handled, we have defended thousands of DUI cases across Belleville, IL.
-We know how local prosecutors, judges, and courts handle these charges, and we know how to position your case for the best possible outcome.
+Our attorneys bring over 60 years of combined experience and more than 10,000 cases to the table, including successful DUI defenses throughout Belleville, IL.
+Our team knows the local DUI process and how to position your case to achieve the best possible outcome.

 Available When You Need Us